 - 1. Looking at the themes above, can you identify ways in which church attitudes in your country have changed over time to move towards an approach which privileges justice and compassion?
 Discuss three examples from the list. - 2.
-Identify from your experience three examples from the list where some churches have not changed their positions over time. - 3.
+Identify from your experience three examples from the list where some churches have not changed their positions over time.
+Are there any examples of systemic marginalisation? - 3.
 What has been the impact when attitudes do not change?
 On individuals and families?
 On the Church?